 BBark: Panacur and Flagyl are serious antibiotics.
 Do you find they upset an already unhappy tummy even more?
 Would you agree with BBark's recommendation of feeding a probiotic such as ProBloom while pup or kitty is on medication?

 Dr. Chris: Panacur is actually an anthelmintic ( a broad spectrum dewormer with antibacterial properties).
 We hardly ever see side effects with Panacur.
 Flagyl is a very commonly used first line antibiotic and we only occasionally see pets have issues when given a low dosage.
 It is never a bad idea for your pet to be on a probiotic, however.
 It certainly can't hurt, and some pets even do well on it on a permanent basis.

-Christopher Gaylord, DVMNorth Slope Veterinary, 207 6th Avenue Brooklyn, NY 11217.
+Christopher Gaylord, DVM, is the practice owner of North Slope Veterinary, 207 6th Avenue Brooklyn, NY 11217.
 A graduate of Cornell University's College of Veterinary Medicine, Dr. Gaylord practiced in Manhattan and Jersey City before opening his practice in Park Slope.
-He can be reached at info@NorthSlopeVet.com To make an appointment with Dr. Gaylord, call 718-789-7170, M-F: or Sat: .
-House calls available on request.s t he practice owner of
+He can be reached at info@NorthSlopeVet.com To make an appointment with Dr. Gaylord, call 718-789-7170, M-F: 9am-7pm or Sat: 9am-3pm.
+House calls available on request.

 At Brooklyn Bark the maximum number of dogs we will walk together is three.
 This is to allow our walkers to fully focus on your pup to prevent a Giardia-transmitting moment.
 We also provide solo walks while your pup is recovering so he doesn't "spread the joy."
 To learn more, click on Barklay on your left.